ispras/dedoc/docs/source/parameters/pdf_handling.rst

       - * :meth:`dedoc.DedocManager.parse`
         * :meth:`dedoc.readers.PdfAutoReader.read`, :meth:`dedoc.readers.PdfBaseReader.read`
         * :meth:`dedoc.readers.ReaderComposition.read`
-      - This option is used to enable GOST(Russian government standard) frame recognition for PDF documents or images.
+      - This option is used to enable GOST (Russian government standard) frame recognition for PDF documents or images.
         The GOST frame recognizer is used in :meth:`dedoc.readers.PdfBaseReader.read`.
 Its main function is to recognize and ignore the GOST frame on the document.
 It allows :class:`dedoc.readers.PdfImageReader` to properly process the content of the document containing GOST frame.
-Currently works only when ``pdf_with_text_layer="false"``.

     * - orient_analysis_cells
       - True, False